khanhtc1202/fromnoobstogeeks/source/about/index.md

 > Learning questions level: what? -> why? -> how?

-> Good code don't make money!!!
+> Your code doesn't make money, your application does!!!
 RELEASE FIRST!!!

 ## My favorite books